microsoft/CNTK/Examples/Image/FeatureExtraction/README.md

 ### Getting the data

-We use the `grocery` toy data set.
-To download it go to the folder [DataSets/grocery](../DataSets/grocery) and run `python install_grocery.py`.
+We use the `grocery` toy data set ([Examples/Image/DataSets/grocery](../DataSets/grocery)) and a pre-trained AlexNet model [Examples/Image/PretrainedModels/AlexNetBS.model](../PretrainedModels).
+To download both run

-Additionally the example requires a pre-trained AlexNet model.
-Download this model from [https://www.cntk.ai/Models/AlexNet/AlexNetBS.model](https://www.cntk.ai/Models/AlexNet/AlexNetBS.model) and store it in [Examples/Image/PretrainedModels](../PretrainedModels).
+`python install_data_and_model.py`

 ### Details

 Run `python FeatureExtraction.py` to generate the output of a specific layer.
-Please refer to the comments in the python code directly for how to choose different layers for evaluation.
+Please refer to the comments in the Python code directly for how to choose different layers for evaluation.